 Cohort Reproduction – Probability of Establishment

 The probability of establishment (PEST) is internally calculated at an annual time step and is dependent upon input weather data.
-Although calculated annually, establishment can only occur following a disturbance or at a succession time step.
-PEST is based on the minimum of three limiting factors: 1) growing degree days (GDD), 2) drought tolerance, 3) minimum January temperature.
+Although calculated annually, establishment can only occur following a disturbance or at a succession time step and occurs only between June and July.
+PEST is based on the minimum of three limiting factors: 1) growing degree days (GDD), 2) drought tolerance, and 3) minimum January temperature.
 These represent ecoregion-scale limits to species establishment in that the requisite parameters vary by ecoregion.
 Available light is calculated as in Biomass Succession (v2) and is included as a part of the site-scale limits to establishment.

-To determine whether reproduction takes place at a sucession time step, the model first checks the site-scale limits to reproduction.
+To determine whether reproduction takes place at a succession time step, the model first checks the site-scale limits to reproduction.
 If this test is passed, ecoregion-scale limits are checked next.
 If successful, the site and landscape are searched for propagules as in all previous succession extensions.
+The outcome of all these steps is what determines the actual establishment that occurs on the landscape between June and July.

 Cohort Growth

+Although the Century Succession is limited to annual or multiple-year time steps, cohort growth and soil decomposition operate at a monthly time step.
+Because most disturbances occur in the summer months, the monthly cycle proceeds from July to June (unless in calibrate mode, see section 2.7).
 At each time step, cohort growth is determined by estimated leaf area index (LAI), water availability, temperature, growing space capacity and nitrogen availability.
-Cohort growth generally follows the algorithms found in Century, except for N uptake.
-In the spring, the amount of resorbed N is calculated (leaf N - litter N), which can be “used” by the cohort when conditions are conducive to growth.
+Cohort growth generally follows the algorithms found in Century, except for N availability.

+The amount of available nitrogen is determined by mineral N, N mineralization, N deposition volatilization and leaching, but it is also affected by plant uptake (Lucash et al. 2014).
+In August, the amount of resorbed N is calculated (leaf N - litter N), which can be “used” by the cohort when conditions are conducive to growth.
 In hardwoods, resorbed N is used primarily in the spring; resorbed N can be utilized throughout the year in conifers.
-After the pool of resorbed N is depleted, the cohort takes up N from the mineral N pool.
+After the pool of resorbed N is depleted, the cohort takes up available N from the mineral N pool.
 Uptake of N is proportional to above-ground net primary productivity (ANPP), with greater N uptake by faster growing cohorts.
 When mineral N is limiting, competition for N between cohorts is determined by the relative amount of their coarse root biomass.
 Soil and Dead Biomass Decay

-All soil processes follow the algorithm and science from Century v4.5 whereby there are four litter pools (structural and metabolic material either on the surface or within the soil) and three soil organic matter (SOM) pools (SOM 1,2,3).
+All soil processes follow the algorithm and science from Century v4.5 whereby there are four litter pools (structural and metabolic material either on the surface or within the soil) and three soil organic matter (SOM) pools (SOM 1,2,3; Scheller et al. 2011).
 SOM1 is further subdivided into SOM1 surface and SOM1 soil.

 Decay rates of SOMsurf, SOM1soil, SOM 2 and SOM 3 are user inputs at the ecoregion scale.